 Pimento Cheese Topped Hamburgers

+STEP 2: Combine the blue cheese, cheddar cheese, and parsley flakes.
+Mound equally on top of 4 patties.
+Top with remaining 4 patties pressing edges together to create a seal.
 Here’s what an uncooked patty with the blue cheese mixture looks like.
-Pretty easy.
-Note that the mixture doesn’t go all the way to the ends of the “bottom” patty.
-You’ll need to press the edges together with the “top” patty to form a seal so all that cheese won’t come out while cooking (note the patty with edges sealed).
+Note that the cheese mixture doesn’t go all the way to the ends of the “bottom” patty.
+Press the edges together with the “top” patty to form a seal so all that cheese won’t come out while cooking (note the patty with edges sealed).

 - 1-1/2 lbs Ground beef